perseus784/Vehicle_Collision_Prediction_Using_CNN-LSTMs/README.md

 ## About
 <img src="media/result1.gif" align="right" width="430" height="280">

-The project combines both CNNs and LSTMs to predict whether a vehicle is in a collision course using a series of images moments before it happens.
+The project combines CNNs and LSTMs to predict whether a vehicle is in a collision course using a series of images **moments before it happens.**

 ## Configuration
 * Python 3.7